 As we begin to unlock the genetic underpinnings of cancer, we realize more and more that men may also be at increased risk of prostate cancer if they have a strong family history of other cancers, such as breast cancer, ovarian cancer, colon cancer, or pancreatic cancer.

 Because family members share many genes, there may be multiple genetic factors that contribute to the overall risk of prostate cancer in a family.
 However, there are also some individual genes that we now know increase the risk of prostate cancer, and men with these genes may need to be screened differently or consider changes in treatment.

-Race: African American men are more likely to develop prostate cancer compared with Caucasian men and are nearly 2.5 times as likely to die from the disease.
-Conversely, Asian men who live in Asia have the lowest risk.
+Scientists don’t yet know why, but men of African descent are 73% more likely to develop prostate cancer compared with white men, and 2.4 times more likely to die from the disease.

 Risk Factors in Aggressive vs. Slow-Growing Cancers

 In the past few years, we’ve learned that prostate cancer really is several diseases with different causes.
 More aggressive and fatal cancers likely have different underlying causes than slow-growing tumors.

 For example, while smoking has not been thought to be a risk factor for low-risk prostate cancer, it may be a risk factor for aggressive prostate cancer.
 Likewise, lack of vegetables in the diet (especially broccoli-family vegetables) is linked to a higher risk of aggressive prostate cancer, but not to low-risk prostate cancer.

 Body mass index, a measure of obesity, is not linked to being diagnosed with prostate cancer overall.
 In fact, obese men may have a relatively lower PSA levels than non-obese men due to dilution of the PSA in a larger blood volume.
 However, obese men are more likely to have aggressive disease.

 Other risk factors for aggressive prostate cancer include: